T. Ranganathan

-Tanjore Ranganathan (born Madras, India, 13 March 1925 - died 22 December 1987) was a Carnatic musician specializing in percussion instruments, particularly the mridangam, having studied under Palani Subramaniam Pillai.
+Tanjore Ranganathan (13 March 1925 – 22 December 1987) was an Indian American Carnatic musician specializing in percussion instruments, particularly the mridangam, having studied under Palani Subramaniam Pillai.

 Ranganathan began performing professionally in 1938.
 At the California Institute of the Arts and Wesleyan University he taught many non-Indians Carnatic music, including Robert E. Brown, John Bergamo, Jon B. Higgins, Douglas Knight, David Nelson, Royal Hartigan, David Moss, Glenn "Rusty" Gillette, and Craig Woodson.
 He began teaching at Wesleyan in 1963, becoming that university's first Artist in Residence in Music.

 Ranganathan's younger brother was the Carnatic flute player and vocalist T. Viswanathan (1927-2002).
 The two recorded the music for the Satyajit Ray documentary film Bala (1976), about their elder sister, the bharatanatyam dancer Balasaraswati.

 The American composer Henry Cowell composed the mridangam part in his Madras Symphony especially for T. Ranganathan.

 Ranganathan died after a long illness, at the age of 62.
 He was survived by his wife Edwina, and sons Suddhama and Arun.